Page Title for page template

 For more information on ACTOpen a PDF

 Children and Family treatment Support Services (CFTSS) are mental health and substance use services, available with NYS Children’s Medicaid, give children/youth (under age 21) and their families the power to improve their health, well-being and quality of life.
 These services strengthen families and help them make informed decisions about their care.
-These children's services helps identify mental health and substance abuse early.
+These children's services helps identify mental health and substance use early.
 Services are provided at home or in the community.
 Utilization of these support services can help prevent the need for emergency room visits, hospital stays or out of home placements.
 CFTSS includes therapy services, rehabilitation services, and family peer support services.

 First Episode Psychosis (FEP)

 A transformational goal of the Managed Care expansion for behavioral health services is to foster reliance on specialized expertise for the assessment, treatment, and management of special populations, such as individuals experiencing a first episode of psychosis.
 An abundance of data accumulated over the past two decades supports the value of early intervention with services to help maximize recovery following a first psychotic episode.
 ExcellusUnivera identifies our members, using claim data as well as referrals from providers, that have had a first episode of psychosis, attempts to connects them to the appropriate services and continues to follow them for a 3-year time period.